kameshsampath/ansible-role-kind/README.md

 Example Playbooks
 ----------------
-The [examples](./examples) directory has various playbook examples to get started
+The [examples](./examples) directory has various playbook examples to get started using this role

 License
 -------